-Food Allergy Q & A at Camp Wekeela
+Food Allergy Q and A at Camp Wekeela

 What are the most prevalent types of food allergies campers have at camp?

 We are a nut-free camp.
 We do not allow snacks or candies that contain nuts.
 We do not serve foods that have a peanut base.
 When we noticed an increase in food allergies we made the decision to address how we prepare our food and what foods would be permitted in camp.
 Wekeela is proud to be a nut-free campus and accommodating to all dietary restrictions.
 Ephram and Lori’s son has Celiac Disease and the directors are extremely conscious and aware of food-sensitive allergies.

 Is this something that is constantly evolving?

 Yes.
 Wekeela became a nut-free (nut sensitive) camp in 2013.
 In 2014 we began to offer gluten-free foods to our campers and staff.
 With so many children and adults having food allergies we are always evaluating how to serve our camp community better based on their needs and allergies.